qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Select :guilabel:`Properties` from the menu that appears
 #.
 Switch to the :guilabel:`Symbology` tab in the dialog that appears
 #.
 Click on the button labelled :guilabel:`Change`, with a square
-   showing the current color of the :guilabel:`Streets` layer.
+   showing the current color of the :guilabel:`Streets` layer
 #.
 Select a new color in the dialog that appears
 #.
 Click :guilabel:`OK`
 #.
 Click :guilabel:`OK` again in the :guilabel:`Layer Properties`